Getting Started with FairSense-AgentiX¶

 Using the UI¶

-The web interface provides:
+The web interface has two pages:

-- Results Panel - View structured outputs with:
+- Results Panel (right) — structured output:

-- Bias instances with severity levels
+- Bias mode: scored instances with highlighted text and severity badges

 Shutdown the Server¶